Singapore's plan to use a special type of mosquito to combat the dengue virus here is about to take another step forward.

 Experts told The Straits Times that trials in Australia, Indonesia and Vietnam using the mosquitoes have not resulted in any negative side effects.

-Professor Duane Gubler, an epidemiologist at Duke-NUS Graduate Medical School's Programme on Emerging Infectious Diseases, who is also chair of the NEA's Dengue Expert Advisory Panel, noted: "The NEA is covering all of its bases with the tender.
+Duane Gubler, an epidemiologist at Duke-NUS Graduate Medical School's Programme on Emerging Infectious Diseases, who is also chairman of the NEA's Dengue Expert Advisory Panel, noted: "The NEA is covering all of its bases with the tender.

 "It wants to make sure it has all of the information available, and that is the right thing to do."